Valuation

 Market Price per Share ÷ Earnings per Share (EPS)

 The P/E ratio tells you how much investors are willing to pay for each rupee of earnings.
-A stock trading at ₹100 with EPS of ₹5 has a P/E of 20 — meaning investors pay ₹20 for every ₹1 of earnings.
+A stock at ₹100 with EPS of ₹5 has a P/E of 20 — investors pay ₹20 for every ₹1 of earnings.

 P/E (TTM)